HOW MUCH DOES IT COST TO BUILD A JETTY?

 Resource Consent – $1,000 including GST to file this.

-Probably the best thing to remember is our Pier Two Pricing to ensure you don’t pay more than you need to.
-Get a couple of quotes if you like.
-Try us out.
+Probably the best thing to remember is our Pier Two Pricing will ensure you don’t pay more than you need to.
+Get a couple of quotes if you like – try us out!

-Most of all, you’ll get a beautiful jetty you can be proud to pull up to at every visit.
-It’s a cliche, but that joy will be celebrated long after the construction price is forgotten.
+What you will get is a beautiful jetty you can be proud to pull up to at every visit.
+It’s a cliche, but that joy will be celebrated long after the construction, engineering and consent costs are forgotten.